 Seventy-one of the country's daily newspapers changed hands last year in deals totalling just under $800m (£509m).
-Why?
-A New York Times article concedes that answering that question is difficult.
 How tech’s giants want to re-invent journalism.
 Some of Silicon Valley’s biggest technology companies reject suggestions they are now news organisations.

 Can a traditional newspaper take an even bigger step and actually help give birth to new technologies or services by acting like a startup incubator?
 At least two of them are planning to give it a try: the Philadelphia News Network just launched an incubator, and Digital First Media recently launched a venture-capital arm and says it plans to invest in tech startups.
 PaidContent:UK - Mobile.
 This may be the year where newspapers finally drop the idea of treating all news as a product, and all readers as customers.

 This is the movie trailer, the guest on Oprah, the free chapter, the tweets highlighting big ideas.
 Mass content is the inevitable result of a medium where the cost of making copies is inexpensive.
+So you get books for $20, movie tickets for $8 and newspapers for pocket change.
+Limited content is something rare, and thus more expensive.
 Traffic to Newspaper Websites Continues to Surge.
 The paradox continues.